jpetersen626/caffeine_analysis/README.md

 ## Timeline

-- By 11:15am ET, Slack the instructional team your 1-line problem statement and a link to your dataset.
+- By 10:15am ET, Slack the instructional team your 1-line problem statement and a link to your dataset.
 We will give you a thumbs up or ask questions/make suggestions.
-- Commit regularly.
+- Commit and push regularly.
-- By 4:15pm ET, make your final push to your GitHub submission repo.
-- At 4:20pm ET, we'll do 5-minute lightning talks where you'll tell the class what you found.
+- By 4:00pm ET, make your final push to your GitHub submission repo.
+We'll do 5-minute lightning talks where you'll tell the class what you found.
 No slides necessary - you can quickly walk us through a Jupyter notebook.

 ## Guidelines